semantic-flow/sflo-cli/README.md

-# sf-cli
+# flow-cli
-A command-line application that consumes the sf-api
+A command-line application that consumes the sflo-api